OpenBfS/UncertRadio/README.md

 - [ ] provide linux binaries (as AppImage or Flatpak?)

-- [ ] refactor and simplify the complete translation (gettext? not available for fortran)
+- [x] refactor and simplify the complete translation

 - [ ] separate GUI and backend